farhan5248/specificationbyprompt/What led me to a QA team/index.md

+---
-# What led me to a QA team
+title: What led me to a QA team
+---

 Except for the very end of my time on my last dev team, my career was mainly spent on deployment automation or what I thought was a CICD pipeline.
 Towards the end, I realised that I needed BDD (TDD with QA as I call it sometimes).